Positive Behaviour Policy

 Contents

 At The Redstart Primary School, if we want our pupils to display and develop positive patterns of behaviour, and approach their learning with a ‘have a try’ attitude, we believe it is our responsibility to ensure we create a positive learning environment in which such behaviour grows and is mirrored by all.
 To do this, our ethos, systems and procedures need to ensure everyone in the school community feels valued, safe and secure.
-Our approaches and expectations need to be clear and consistent so pupils all know what is expected of them.
+Our approaches and expectations need to be clear and consistent, so pupils all know what is expected of them.
 We accept that learning is not linear, and children will not always make good choices, but our aim is for them to be able to recognise this and help them to learn a better way forward, providing opportunities to steer themselves back on the right track.

 This policy is, therefore, built upon school values and overarching beliefs: